muecoin/Guides/masternode_setup.md

 * [Monit - a monitoring service to prevent downtime!](https://github.com/muecoin/Guides/blob/master/monit.md) - Install and configure Monit, a monitoring service to keep your masternode up and running.

-* [hardeneding of your VPS](https://github.com/muecoin/Guides/blob/master/hardening_vps.md) - Increase the security of your VPS.
+* [Hardening of your VPS](https://github.com/muecoin/Guides/blob/master/hardening_vps.md) - Increase the security of your VPS.
 Prevent remote root access, block persistent intrusion attempts, and keep your masternode server secure.